hpatro/valkey-durability-spec/README.md

 3. **Failover Operation**

 With RAFT introduced at the shard level, consensus is built in for durable data transfer within each shard.
 RAFT also manages leader election through regular heartbeats: when a leader fails, a new candidate from within the shard is promoted.
 This RAFT-based leader failure detection overlaps heavily with the existing clusterbus health detection and best-effort failover systems.
 To avoid duplication, both of those must be disabled.
-The clusterbus can still be repurposed for topology gossip across shards.
+The cluster bus can still be repurposed for topology gossip across shards.
 This introduces only minimal overhead and does not affect shard ownership.
 It remains useful for client redirection of datapath commands (read/write operations).

 > Note: If we decide to not support cluster-enabled mode in P0 we could punt the work of modularization of health detection/failover for later period.